cotag11/cotag11.github.io/_pages/cv.md

 <li>Utilized Planet APIs to download imagery data for researchers as well as to manage usage across 8 consortium institutions. </li>
 <li>Analysed LiDAR and multispectral raster datasets, overlaid over related vector datasets & produced visuals for presentation. </li>
 <li>Utilizing Suryey123 to create intake surveys for tracking data requests, and to track the drone flights during field collection season. </li>
+•	Assisted researchers with incorporating geospatial datasets, creating charts summarizing results and presenting to stakeholders. <br>
+•	Generated interest in using geospatial best practices for a mobile and web application focusing on spatial humanities. <br>
+•	Utilized Planet APIs to download imagery data for researchers as well as to manage usage across 8 consortium institutions. <br>
+•	Analysed LiDAR and multispectral raster datasets, overlaid over related vector datasets & produced visuals for presentation. <br>
+•	Utilizing Suryey123 to create intake surveys for tracking data requests, and to track the drone flights during field collection season. <br>

 **01/2022 - 04/2023**<br>